How to Avoid IRA 'Pain Points'

 Small steps to avoid the 'procrastination penalty' can make a big difference in your eventual return.

 Editor's note: A version of this article was originally published on April 18, 2019.
-It is part of the 2020 Tax and IRA Guide.
+It is part of Morningstar's Tax and IRA Guide special report.

 Psychologists often talk about how we can improve our behaviors by eliminating the small frictions that get in the way of doing things that we know are good for us.